bowers-illinois-edu/bowershansen-CI-course/unit-goals-presumptions.md

 - non-interference is presumed by Y_t/Y_c notation, but not necessarily by an incomplete response schedule
 - interference $\neq$ non-independence.
 (Lots of non-independence among outcomes can be wrapped up into baseline differences, and doesn't require us to permit presence of interference.)
 -  Maybe $ \bar p(1-\bar p)/n$ has a usage after all: error of approximation of p-value simulation).

+Statistical assumptions made throughout this unit:

+- The assignment of units of study to treatment conditions is
+      - random
+      - governed by known probabilities of assignment

 ## Unit 04, baseline comparability and blocking